swiss-ai-center/documentation/docs/reference/core-concepts/service.md

 !!! tip

-    If you are not familiar with the Core engine and its services, we recommend to follow the [**Getting started**](../../tutorials/getting-started.md) guide
+    If you are not familiar with the Core AI Engine and its services, we recommend to follow the [**Getting started**](../../tutorials/getting-started.md) guide
     first.

-    The Core engine is highly recommended to test the service locally.
+    The Core AI Engine is highly recommended to test the service locally.

 You have several options to start the service locally: